kimble4/CrossMgr/CrossMgrVideo/helptxt/QuickStart.md

 #### Reset Camera

-__Reminder:__  Make sure all your usb cameras are plugged into the computer before starting CrossMgrVideo.
+__Reminder:__  Make sure all your USB cameras and HID Joystick trigger devices are plugged into the computer before starting CrossMgrVideo.

+If the camera device disconnects during use, a warning will be shown.
+CrossMgrVideo will attempt to reconnect automatically, but may not reconnect to the right camera, particularly under Windows.

 __Reset Camera__ enables the camera to be reset - including the USB port and other parameters: